History of penicillin: Isolation

 The next stage of the process was to extract the penicillin.
 The liquid was filtered through parachute silk to remove the mycelium, spores and other solid debris.
-The pH was lowered by the addition of phosphoric acid and cooled.
+The solution was acidified by the addition of phosphoric acid for the dissociation process.
 Chain determined that penicillin was stable only with a pH of between 5 and 8, but the process required one lower than that.
 By keeping the mixture at 0 °C, he could retard the breakdown process.
 In this form the penicillin could be drawn off by a solvent.
-Initially ether was used, as it was the only solvent known to dissolve penicillin.
-At Chain's suggestion, they tried using the much less dangerous amyl nitrite instead, and found that it also worked.
+Initially ether was used, as it was the only solvent known to dissolve penicillin, but it is highly inflammable and toxic.
+At Chain's suggestion, they tried using the much less flammable amyl acetate instead, and found that it also worked.

 Heatley was able to develop a continuous extraction process.
 The penicillin-bearing solvent was easily separated from the liquid, as it floated on top, but now they encountered the problem that had stymied Craddock and Ridley: recovering the penicillin from the solvent.
 Heatley reasoned that if the penicillin could pass from water to solvent when the solution was acidic, maybe it would pass back again if the solution was alkaline.
 Florey told him to give it a try.
 Sodium hydroxide was added, and this method, which Heatley called "reverse extraction", was found to work.
 The next problem was how to extract the penicillin from the water.
-The usual means of extracting something from water was through evaporation or boiling, but this would destroy the penicillin.
+The usual means of extracting something from water were through evaporation or boiling, but this would destroy the penicillin.
 Chain hit upon the idea of freeze drying, a technique recently developed in Sweden.
 This enabled the water to be removed, resulting in a dry, brown powder.

 Heatley developed a penicillin assay using agar nutrient plates in which bacteria were seeded.
-Short glass cylinders containing the penicillin-bearing fluid to be tested were then placed on them and incubated for 12 to 16 hours at 37 °C. By then the fluid would have disappeared and the cylinder surrounded by a bacteria-free ring.
+Short glass cylinders containing the penicillin-bearing fluid to be tested were then placed on the nutrient plates and incubated for 12 to 16 hours at 37 °C. By then the fluid would have disappeared and the cylinder surrounded by a bacteria-free ring.
 The diameter of the ring indicated the strength of the penicillin.
 An Oxford unit was defined as the purity required to produce a 25 mm bacteria-free ring.
 It was an arbitrary measurement, as the chemistry was not yet known; the first research was conducted with solutions containing four or five Oxford units per milligram.
 Later, when highly pure penicillin became available, it was found to have 2,000 Oxford units per milligram.
 Yet in testing the impure substance, they found it effective against bacteria even at concentrations of one part per million.
 Penicillin was at least twenty times as active as the most powerful sulfonamide.
+The Oxford unit turned out to be very small; treating a single case required about a million units.